The Informational Observer in Relational Quantum Mechanics: Structural Coherence from Sequential Weak Values

 When a sequence of records satisfies the conditions for coherence, as revealed by a non-zero SWV, the I-observer emerges.
 The I-observer is not an additional entity added to the theory, but a natural consequence of the coherent structure over time.

 This coherence is not something that is imposed from the outside or verified after the fact.
 It is an internal structural feature of the records themselves.
-SWVs provide a formal mechanism for probing this structure.
+SWVs provide an operational means of assessing this structure.
 Crucially, the SWV does not test the coherence of a pre-existing sequence.
 It actually expresses whether such a sequence can be coherently embedded in a narrative structure.
 Thus, SWVs do not require an I-observer to already exist as they are the very condition under which the I-observer becomes meaningful.
 The I-observer is an emergent role that depends on the coherence itself.
 This is what makes the I-observer time-delocalised: it is not localised to any one event, but spans the interval between the boundary conditions, held together by this coherent structure.

-Therefore, by grounding observerhood in the coherence of records (demonstrated by SWVs), we provide a mechanism by which observation becomes meaningful, confirmation becomes possible, and the I-observer comes into view.
+Therefore, by grounding the I-observer in the coherence of records (demonstrated by SWVs), we provide a mechanism by which observations can function as evidence and contribute to empirical confirmation.